How To Track Customer Acquisitions:

 At this stage, a sales development team conducts lead qualification.
 The qualification process depends on your target audience and it should provide your sales team with enough information to establish the level of pain or interest that the prospect has.

 The BANT framework can be used in the qualification process.
 The BANT stands for Budget, Authority, Need, and Timeframe.

 NOTE: We need to also mention that if a company sells a complex solution or multiple people are involved in the purchasing process (decision maker, influencer, end-user), then a good qualification process will identify the goal and value points for each party involved in the buying process.
 Decision makers in two different companies might look to solve two different problems and your account executive will have more ammunition if the SDR can identify these differences.

-Action required to move to the next stage: The SDR qualifies prospect using BANT approach.
+Action required to move to the next stage: The SDR qualifies prospect using the BANT approach.

 When a lead passes all the necessary qualification parameters, it becomes an opportunity.
 The SDR will schedule a demo between the prospect and account executive.

 It’s a very useful practice to assign a dollar amount based on the projected deal size for every opportunity.
-Doing this will help the SDRs to be become more skilled at qualifying and targeting outbound accounts.
+Doing this will help the SDRs to become more skilled at qualifying and targeting outbound accounts.
 It’s also a good idea for account executives to prioritize opportunities based on deal sizes.

 The account executive gives a demo to the prospect and setups a guided free trial.
 Getting customers to agree on specific metrics to measure the success of a free trial can increase the probability of closing and reduce the length of the sales cycle.